Recognition of Prior Learning (RPL)

 3. Candidate collates documents to meet the criteria, submits for assessment and pays the RPL fee.

-4. Assessor reviews the submission and if required conducts a competency conversation.
+4. Assessor reviews the submission and conducts a competency conversation.

 5. Aveling notifies the candidate of the outcome, provides feedback and if required requests additional evidence.

-6. Aveling records the result and if competent, issues the qualification or statement of attainment.
+6. Aveling records the result and if RPL is granted, issues the qualification or statement of attainment.

 Want to know more?